Periyar River: Lower Periyar Valleys

-The lower valleys of Idamalayar and Pooyamkutty Ar constitute the Lower Periyar Valleys.
-The exceedingly violent impact of very heavy rainfall on a likely geologically unstable part of the Western Ghats where there is extensive faulting has caused accelerated weathering and erosion, carving out a complex of deep valleys on the western face of the High Range Plateau.
-This topographically complex segment of the Western Ghats extends from near Neriamangalam in the southwest to Panamkutty in the southeast along the Periyar River and continues north up to the watershed divide between the Periyar and the Chalakudy Basins.
-Its eastern border is the main Anamalai ridge.
-This section of western slope of the Western Ghats is deeply dissected and has geographical as well as ecological characteristics found nowhere in the Western Ghats.
-To the south of this section is the Idukki sub-plateau and to the southeast, the Cardamom Hills.
-The western edge of Panniyar and Muthirapuzha Basins form the eastern border of this section.
-The Parvathimudi-Umayamala ridge forms the northeastern corner of the Lower Periyar Valleys.
+The Lower Periyar Valleys includes Idamalayar and Pooyamkutty Ar and were formed from heavy rainfall on a likely geologically unstable part of the Western Ghats.
+The heavy rains have lead to rapid weathering and erosion, creating a topographically complex segment along the western edge of the High Range Plateau.
+This region extends from Neriamangalam in the southwest to Panamkutty in the southeast, following the Periyar River.
+It reaches north to divide the Periyar and the Chalakudy Basins and its eastern border is the Anamalai ridge.

+The western slope of the Western Ghats is deeply carved and has distinct geographical and ecological characteristics that are unique the Western Ghats.
+The southern part of the Lower Periyar Valleys includes the Idukki sub-plateau and the Cardamom Hills to the southeast.
+The eastern boundary is formed by the western edge of Panniyar and Muthirapuzha Basins and the Parvathimudi-Umayamala ridge forms the northeastern edge of the Lower Periyar Valleys.

 Towards north, the Lower Periyar Valleys and the Periyar Basin extend up to the Idamala gorge cut by Periyar’s northernmost tributary – Idamalayar.
 The basin is bounded in the north by the ridge separating Sholayar from the Idamala River.
 This ridge is a spur hill extending from near Valaparai in Tamil Nadu, projecting far west into Kerala.
 The Idamala gorge separates the Sholayar forests in the Nelliyampathies towards the north from the southern Anamudi Reserved Forest and High Range Plateau.
 The area belonging to Tamil Nadu in the Periyar basin is situated here.
 This area forms the north-eastern corner of the Periyar basin.
 It is drained by the tributary Nirar, which runs in a South Westerly Direction and falls into Idamalayar.
 Within this section there are a series of deep west-sloping valleys where the valley floors are often at elevations less than 300 m.
 Separating these valleys are a jumble of steep hills and flat topped plateaux with scarp faces rearing up to elevations of around 900 to 1500 m.
 The Idamala and Pooyamkutty rivers drain most of this section while its southern edge drains into the main Periyar.
 This tract is almost entirely forested and the forests extend northwest between Periyar and Chalakudy rivers along the plains almost up to Kalady.